mattthughes/souls-like-gallery-app/TESTING.md

 ## Known Bugs

 * When submitting the edit profile form a warning is sent to the console regarding an unmounted component with the state not being able to be updated due to this.
 I tried to create a use effect clean up function to detect the state which did not fix the warning will look for a solution.
+* While testing on safari I came across a bug where once a user signs in they were be redirected to the sign in page with the sign in token not being added is a known issue could not find fix.

 ### Lighthouse testing